 A glass-tile backsplash with accents of gold and red.

-A contemporary kitchen with high end appliances and a beautiful white subway tile backsplash with a light grout.
-Source: Zillow DigsTM
+A contemporary kitchen with high-end appliances and a beautiful white subway tile backsplash with light grout.

 A dark kitchen with marble countertops and a large amount of glass mosaic tile on the wall above the range and extending on either side.